 Clinical Studies Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trial of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
-The information below is derived from a clinical trial database for FANAPT consisting of 2070 patients exposed to FANAPT at doses of 10 mg/day or greater, for the treatment of schizophrenia.
+The information below is derived from a clinical trial database for FANAPT consisting of 3229 patients exposed to FANAPT at doses of 10 mg/day or greater, for the treatment of schizophrenia.
+Of these, 999 received FANAPT for at least 6 months, with 657 exposed to FANAPT for at least 12 months.
 All of these patients who received FANAPT were participating in multiple-dose clinical trials.
 The conditions and duration of treatment with FANAPT varied greatly and included (in overlapping categories), open-label and double-blind phases of studies, inpatients and outpatients, fixed-dose and flexible-dose studies, and short-term and longer-term exposure.

-The information presented in these sections was derived from pooled data from four placebo-controlled, 4- or 6-week, fixed- or flexible-dose studies in patients who received FANAPT at daily doses within a range of 10 to 24 mg (n=874).
+The information presented in these sections was derived from pooled data from 4 placebo-controlled, 4- or 6week, fixed- or flexible-dose studies in patients who received FANAPT at daily doses within a range of 10 to 24 mg (n=874).

 Short-Term, Fixed- or Flexible-Dose, Placebo-Controlled Trials in Adult